-The stove is equipped with different dampers, which regulates the combustion air: primary, secondary, and tertiary air supply.
+The stove is equipped with two dampers under the door, which regulates the combustion air: primary, secondary, and tertiary air supply.
 The primary air is used at the beginning to get the fire going, the secondary air keeps the fire burning evenly, and the tertiary air ensures that flue gasses are burned.
 You must always add secondary and tertiary air, while firing the stove.